 Once you’ve pulled the paddle back, lift the paddle out of the water and start your next stroke.
 Again, it’s essential to keep a good rhythm when paddling.

-Depending on conditions, like wind, you might not alternate paddling on each side with every stroke.
+Depending on conditions, like wind, you might need to alternate paddling on each side with every stroke.
 Instead, you might paddle multiple times on one side before switching to the other.

 Also, if you decide to head in a different direction, you can paddle hard on one side to get where you need to.